 This hall is where the museum launched its book and exhibition on the life of David Stuurman, Rogue, Rebel or Revolutionary?
 The Life and Times of Khoi Leader, David Stuurman 1773-1830, to which I turn below.
 It appears that because the South End 'community', unlike the District Six 'community', cannot return to the geographical site, the museum is the imaginary site which must serve as reminder of the destruction of the 'community'.
 It would appear that instead of functioning, as the District Six Museum does, in 'recalling' 'community', the South End Museum recalls something else, its destruction.
-On the surface, the displays in the South End Museum, the fragments of family photographs, newspaper reports, photographs and memorabilia of sports clubs could be seen as commemorating South End and reifying an uncomplicated existence of a 'community', given particularity by where they lived and were forced to leave.
-But 'community' here is also given life again and again by its demolition; its visual existence in the museum is validated by its disappearance elsewhere.
+On the surface, the displays in the South End Museum, the fragments of family photographs, newspaper reports, photographs and memorabilia of sports clubs could be seen as commemorating South End and reifying an uncomplicated existence of a 'community', here is also given life again and again by its demolition; its visual existence in the museum is validated by its disappearance elsewhere.